 Important Questions to Ask When Looking for a Home School Supervising Agency

-6. Are all your facilitators home educators or what qualifications do your facilitators have that give them a good understanding of home education for Grades 1 -12?
+- Are all your facilitators home educators?
+If not, what qualifications do your facilitators have that give them a good understanding of home education for Grades 1 through 12?

-8. What methods of home education do your facilitators support and oversee?
+- What approaches of home education do your facilitators support and oversee?

-9. What is my recourse if during the year we don't agree?
+- What is my recourse if, during the year, my facilitator and I don’t agree?

 If you are uncomfortable with the answers, shop around.

 It is important that you know you have specific rights within the Alberta Regulations on Home Education, and the Canadian Charter of Rights and Freedoms, and precedence set by the Supreme Court of Canada.